de-shyt/CUB_conspects/Operating Systems JUB.md

 Files are persistent containers for the storage of data.

 Unix/Linux systems represent devices in the `/dev` file system.
 The `/dev` file system is a special file system exporting device information as it is known by the kernel.
+Files for devices that do not exist can be avoided, so the size of `/dev` is rather small.

 The `/proc` file system is commonly used to expose information that the kernel maintains about running processes.